vime-js/vime/packages/vime-docs/introduction.md

 to use everything with no additional setup required.
 The plugin system utilizes `svelte:component` so you can extend the player with the full power of Svelte.

-* **Built with Svelte.** Enjoy great performance and a smaller bundler thanks to Svelte.
+* **Built with Svelte.** Enjoy great performance and smaller bundles thanks to Svelte.
 If you're using Vime inside a Svelte project, we've provided a `svelte` key so you can compile the player yourself and share the same Svelte internals.
 This will reduce the overhead cost of Vime, and you get all the benefits of auto-subscriptions since all props are powered by a store.